mgreensmith/mgreensmith.github.com/_posts/2015-06-27-installing-ubiquiti-unifi-controller-on-ubuntu-in-aws.md

 {% include JB/setup %}
 In this walkthrough we will:

-- install the latest release of the Ubiquiti UniFi Controller sotware on an AWS EC2 instance
+- install the latest release of the Ubiquiti UniFi Controller software on an AWS EC2 instance
 - configure nginx as a reverse proxy (to preserve the native port mapping that ships with the controller)
 - secure the controller and nginx proxy with our own SSL certificate